chaitali-1805/chaitali-1805/README.md

 ### 💻 &nbsp;About Me

 - 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
-- 🎓 &nbsp;I'm currently pursuing my B. Tech.
-Degree from MGM's Jawaharlal Nehru Engineering College.
+- 🎓 &nbsp;I'm currently pursuing my Masters Degree from Chemnitz University of Technology in Web Engineering.
 - ✉️ &nbsp;You can shoot me an email at chaitalitamboliya@gmail.com!
 I'll try to respond as soon as I can.
-- 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/12fbZoRBgJuTLa3Vqv93Lel0dVLSGmYMq/view?usp=sharing) for more details about me.
-I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack